-O’Maley has served on the Board of Directors of U.S. Bancorp since 1995; he is currently the bank’s Lead Director, and a member of the Compensation & HR Committee and of the Governance Committee.
-He served on the Board of Directors of The Midland Company, a public property and casualty insurance company, for 10 years as the Chair of the Compensation Committee and member of the Governance Committee.
-He also serves as a Board member of the Embraer Jet Operators Association.
+O’Maley has served on the Board of Directors of U.S. Bancorp since 1995; he is currently the bank’s Lead Independent Director, and a member of the Compensation & HR Committee and the Governance Committee.
+He served on the Board of Directors of The Midland Company, a public property and casualty insurance company, for ten years as the Chair of the Compensation Committee and member of the Governance Committee.
+He has also served as a Board member of the Embraer Jet Operators Association.

-He is an active pilot, holds an Airline Transport Pilot license, instrument and multi-engine ratings, six different TurboFan type ratings, has logged over 7,000 hours with 4,000 hours in turbine aircraft.
-O’Maley was awarded The Wright Brothers Master Pilots Award by the Federal Aviation Agency in 2016 for having flown more than 50 consecutive years without an accident, incident, or violation, and for having made a significant contribution to the aviation community.
+O’Maley went on to earn an Airline Transport Pilot license, instrument and multi-engine ratings and six different TurboFan type ratings.
+He has logged over 7,000 hours with 4,000 hours in turbine aircraft.
+In 2016, he earned The Wright Brothers Master Pilots Award from the Federal Aviation Agency.
+This designation is awarded to pilots who fly more than 50 consecutive years without an accident, incident, or violation, and to those who have made a significant contribution to the aviation community.

 Whatever the case, the aviator has been on a parallel track with Embry-Riddle for many years.
 “It’s one of those things that might cause you to say there is a little bit of providence to this,” he said.

-It would take almost 50 years of being involved in aviation circles for O’Maley’s path to finally intersect directly with Embry-Riddle.
+It would take almost 50 years of being involved in aviation circles for O’Maley’s path to intersect directly with Embry-Riddle.
 A mutual business contact introduced him to then-president Dr. John P. Johnson.
-That meeting was followed by a series of campus visits that led to a budding philanthropic relationship and, ultimately, to an invitation to join the Board of Trustees in 2014.
+Campus visits led to a philanthropic relationship and, ultimately, an invitation to join the Board of Trustees in 2014.

-Today, the university continues to be a perfect fit, said O’Maley, retired President, Chief Executive Officer and Chairman Emeritus of the Ohio National Life Insurance Co.
-The university’s focus and ability to expand within the broader context of aviation — such as design, engineering, weather, and its rich aviation history — regularly renews his inspiration to volunteer his time and talents.
+Today, the university continues to be a perfect fit, according to O’Maley.
+The university’s ability to expand its focus to the broadest context of aviation – including design, engineering, weather, and aviation history — renews his inspiration to volunteer his time and talents.

-Embry-Riddle also offers O’Maley the opportunity to explore and support his other passion: education.
-He and his wife Karen established the O’Maley Family Endowed Scholarship for Embry-Riddle business students and they support various scholarships at other universities.
+David and Karen established the O’Maley Family Endowed Scholarship for Embry-Riddle business students and they support various scholarships at other universities.

-In 2018, the College of Business on the Daytona Beach Campus became the David B. O'Maley College of Business.
+In 2018, the university rededicated the College of Business on the Daytona Beach Campus as the David B. O'Maley College of Business.
 A gift from the O'Maley family supports the College in its mission to inspire the next aviation business leaders, innovators, and experts.